KatttZ/react05052025/lecture_notes/Week3/day11UI/README.md

 ```
 Props are read-only inside the component,
 You can pass any value: string, number, object, function, etc
-- children prop
-The children prop is a special prop that represents whatever you wrap inside a component.
+- children prop is a special prop that represents whatever you wrap inside a component.
 ```jsx
 function Card(props){
     return <div classname='card'>{props.children}</div>